-If a notice is returned by the post office, with no forwarding address, the applicant will be withdrawn from the waiting list.
-LRHA will send a notice of withdrawal.
+If a notice is returned by the post office, with no forwarding address, the applicant will be withdrawn from the waiting list without further notice.

 If the notice is returned by the post office with a forwarding address, the notice will be re-sent to the address indicated.
-If the family does not respond within the required time frame, the family will be removed from the waiting list.
-LRHA will send a notice of withdrawal.
+If the family does not respond within the required time frame, the family will be removed from the waiting list without further notice LRHA will send a notice of withdrawal.